 - Bond: Denotes prints intended for the 6024 Premiere Bond paper (see Media detail below)

-The 450018 Translucent paper (“Transbond”) is loaded as a 42 inch wide roll.
-The 6024 Premiere Bond paper (“Bond”) has rolls loaded in 42 inch and 36 inch widths.
-The print queues on the client computer have pre-configured page settings with a range of sizes within these dimensions.
-The paper widths and pre-programmed page sizes are selected to best accommodate the wide and varied range of use these printers receive, and to allow up to the maximum 42 inch width printable by the ColorWave 700.
+The 6024 Premiere Bond paper (“Bond”) has rolls loaded in 42 inch width.
+The paper widths and pre-programmed page sizes are selected to best accommodate the wide and varied range of use these printers receive, and to allow up to the maximum 42 inch width printable by the ColorWave 3800.

-An iMac computer is located in room 1250 and has the Océ ColorWave queues pre-installed.
+An iMac computer is located in room 1250 and has the Canon ColorWave queues pre-installed.
 Use is available on a first-come, first-served basis.

 Follow the instructions on the How To Print page for Printing from a Laptop.
-Once the PrintDeploy application is installed, click on Add Printers, search for keyword CW700, and select Install
+Once the PrintDeploy application is installed, click on Add Printers, search for keyword CW3800, and select Install

 Due to Windows driver signing restrictions, we are unable to make this printer available for deployment to Windows computers via the PrintDeploy application.
 Individuals using the Windows operating system will need to save their file and use a public workstation to print the file.
 (See above “Where and How to Submit Prints” for more details).
 For best results, we recommend saving your file as a PDF and using Adobe Acrobat to print.